Develops beginning to intermediate skills and techniques in one or more forms of communication practice and media production.

 General method of instruction

-Hands-on exercises, small group editorial work, lectures.
+Hands-on exercises, small group editorial work, labs and discussions.

 Class assignments and grading